philiplb/CRUDlex/docs/manual/datatypes.rst

         fields:
             image:
                 type: file
-                filepath: uploads
+                path: uploads

-The images are stored in the filesystem relative to your index.php within the subfolder you give with the filepath parameter.
+The images are stored in the filesystem relative to your index.php within the subfolder you give with the path parameter.

 If you edit an entity with a file and re-upload it or if you delete the file or if you delete the entity, the current implementation is defensive and doesn't